How to write tutorials that attract new players

 4. Compliance review: check language, disclosures, and affiliate tracking requirements before publishing.

-5. Publish and format for channels: CMS formatting, mobile optimisation, and video hosting choices.
+5. Publish and format for channels: CMS formatting, mobile optimization, and video hosting choices.

 6. Promote and syndicate: social, email, paid placements, and content partnerships tailored to target audiences.